Can I stay with my child while he/she is at Mary Free Bed?

 • The Inn at Mary Free Bed, on campus – These affordable, on-site rooms are available on a limited basis to families like yours.

-• Nearby hotels – There are a number of accessible Grand Rapids hotel rooms conveniently located near the hospital.
+• Nearby hotels – Many accessible hotel rooms are conveniently located near the hospital.

 The nurse liaison who assisted with your child’s pre-admission process or our pediatric care manager can help you decide what works best for your child and family.
 He or she also can help make arrangements with the lodging you choose.

 When am I allowed to visit my child and can I be there for therapy?

-Parents are not considered “visitors” at Mary Free Bed.
+Parents are not considered “visitors” at Mary Free Bed Kids.
 You’re free to be with your child whenever you’d like, with few exceptions.

 In most cases, your child’s rehabilitation team will welcome and encourage you to become involved in your child’s therapy.
-There are a few situations, though, when your child’s pediatric team may put a more structured visitation schedule into place.
+There are a few situations, though, when your child’s team may put a more structured visitation schedule into place.
 This is done only when it’s in your child’s best interests.
 For example, closed therapy may be the best choice if your child is undergoing therapy for a complex pain disorder, or there are special legal situations to consider.
 Your child’s team will talk to you about this and establish a schedule that will help your child get the most out of his or her therapy.

 Depending on your child’s age, bedtime routines may begin anytime between 7:30 and 9:30 pm.
 We know that this can be a treasured bonding time for you and your child, with beloved rituals, like story time, singing lullabies or other nightly routines.
 Talk to your child’s nurse about what you may be able to do to be involved in your child’s nighttime care routine.